Confession (Florida Georgia Line song): Commercial performance

 The song first entered the chart at No. 39 on Billboard's Hot Country Songs chart, and No. 47 on the Country Airplay chart on its release.
 The song peaked at No. 7 on Hot Country Songs for chart dated April 9, 2016, and topped the Country Airplay chart dated May 7, 2016.
 Florida Georgia Line joined Zac Brown Band as the only country acts to have four songs reaching No. 1 on Country Airplay from each of their first two albums.
 The song has sold 293,000 copies in the US as of May 2016.
 It was certified Platinum by the RIAA on May 23, 2017.

 Music video

 TK McKamy directed the music video.
+It features the duo singing the song in an abandoned church.